Sync Bio

 Liquid Handling

-We provide hardware for pipetting and pin-based liquid transfer, with optional optical volume verification.
-We also provide sub-microliter dispensing, targeting efficient reagent usage.
+The boxes support hardware for pipetting and pin-based liquid transfer, with optional optical volume verification.
+The boxes also support sub-microliter dispensing for efficient reagent usage.

 Other Modules